 Taylor's Parches, Tailor's Patch, Knysna Crassula

 Crassula lactea is a trailing succulent with mid-green leaves with a tapering tip and a wide base that clasps the stem.
-It grows up to 12 inches (30 cm) tall and up to 2 feet (60 cm) wide.
+It grows up to 12 inches (30 cm) tall and 2 feet (60 cm) wide.
 The younger leaves are marked along the margins of the upper surface by small, white, evenly spaced dots.
 In winter, the flower clusters appear on up to 4 inches (10 cm) long stems, rising above the foliage.
 Flowers are white, star-shaped, and last several weeks on the plant.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).